 The Corruption Perceptions Index ranks countries and territories based on how corrupt their public sector is perceived to be.
 It is a composite index – a combination of polls – drawing on corruption-related data collected by a variety of reputable institutions.
 The index reflects the views of observers from around the world, including experts living and working in the countries and territories evaluated.

-You can download the Brochure highlighting the latest Corruption Perceptions Index 2014 results by clicking the link below.
+You can download the Brochure highlighting the latest Corruption Perceptions Index results by clicking links below.